 Most departments will offer on-the-job training and a mentor (usually a senior member of staff within the department) to offer advice and guidance.
 On-the-job training includes learning from experienced staff and attending in-house training courses.

 The Civil Service aims to ensure that all employees have the tools and skills needed to provide public services more effectively.
-Once in post, you will be able to access Civil Service Learning, an online portal that provides access to e-learning, online resources and classroom courses.
+Once in post, you'll be able to access Civil Service Learning, an online portal that provides access to e-learning, online resources and classroom courses.
 The portal aims to develop skills that are common to all civil servants.

 You may get the opportunity to apply to the Civil Service Fast Stream.
 This is an accelerated-development programme, which allows you to gain a range of experience in a short time, allowing you to progress in your career.

 The ethos of the Civil Service is to reward and recognise positive contributions by staff, although opportunities differ between departments and agencies.
-Recognition may be via promotion or pay increases, which may be performance-related.
+Recognition can be via promotion or pay increases, which may be performance-related.

-There are numerous departments and agencies that you can move into and as your career progresses you may develop a specialist area.
+There are numerous departments and agencies that you can move into and, as your career progresses, you may develop a specialist area.
 This could be within a field such as HR, finance, research or policy development.